Azure/azureml-assets/assets/models/system/facebook-bart-large-cnn/description.md

-The BART model is a transformer encoder-encoder model trained on English language data, and fine-tuned on CNN Daily Mail.
-It is used for text summarization and has been trained to reconstruct text that has been corrupted using an arbitrary noising function.
-The model is effective for text generation tasks such as summarization, and works well for comprehension tasks such as text classification and question answering.
-It can be used with the pipeline API in Python, as detailed in the code snippet provided.
-Lastly, it was introduced in the paper "BART: Denoising Sequence-to-Sequence Pre-training for Natural Language Generation, Translation, and Comprehension" by Lewis et al.
+BART is a transformer model that combines a bidirectional encoder similar to BERT with an autoregressive decoder akin to GPT.
+It is trained using two main techniques: (1) corrupting text with a chosen noising function, and (2) training a model to reconstruct the original text.

+When fine-tuned for specific tasks such as text generation (e.g., summarization, translation), BART demonstrates exceptional effectiveness.
+However, it also performs well on comprehension tasks like text classification and question answering.
+This specific checkpoint has undergone fine-tuning on CNN Daily Mail, a vast dataset consisting of text-summary pairs.

 > The above summary was generated using ChatGPT.
 Review the <a href="https://huggingface.co/facebook/bart-large-cnn" target="_blank">original model card</a> to understand the data used to train the model, evaluation metrics, license, intended uses, limitations and bias before using the model.